Cultivating Connections

 Call for Papers

 We welcome all submissions, regardless of their direct fit with the conference theme, across various formats, including competitive papers, special sessions, roundtables, and working papers.
-Outstanding contributions will be recognized with awards for Best Overall Competitive Paper, Best Competitive Paper on the Conference Theme, Best Overall Working Paper, Best Working Paper on the Conference Theme, and Best Overall Special Session.
+Outstanding contributions will be recognized with awards for Best Overall Competitive Paper, Best Overall Special Session, Best Overall Working Paper, and Best Paper exemplifying the Conference Theme.

 Special Events